 NOTE: Only AC Loss is an NEC 2014/2017 690.12 compliant solution

 For on-site activation, pressing a PV-Safe button (legacy equipment) or the PV-Off button (connected to the CCA) will trigger the unit to send an “off” command to all TS4 units.
-Once deactivated, the TS4 units will not turn on again until they receive an active “on” command from the user via the MMU, Cloud Connect or CCA on site.
+Once deactivated, the TS4 units will not turn on again until they receive an active “on” command, Menu item 2.2.Modules ON from the user via the MMU and Cloud Connect control panel, or CCA with SMART App.

 With manual and automatic activation as well as regular module-level monitoring, Tigo's safety function greatly increases peace of mind for a solar system owner.
 Unlike standard DC switches, it cuts the voltage at the module level, bringing down string voltage to zero in case of emergency.

 The Tigo TS4 system was tested to show compliance with NEC 2014 690.12 Rapid Shutdown requirements by Intertek as of October 2014, and by UL January 2017 for NEC 2017 690.12.